till-s/mecatica-usb/README.md

 subcomponents in the "Example Device" and can be used to "prune" functionality in order to save resources.

+The configuration of the Example Device is defined by the user in a YAML file; consult the example file for all the possible options.

 Finally, there is the `example/py/genAppCfgPkgBody.py` script which is a CLI-style driver for `ExampleDevDesc.py`.
-It can be executed from a shell and accepts options (use `-h` for help) that are translated into parameters which are passed to `ExampleDevDesc.py`.
+It can be executed from a shell and accepts options (use `-h` for help) and a YAML file from which all configurable parameters are extracted.

 Note that the default output file path is set such that the generated VHDL ends up as `<script_location>/../example/hdl/AppCfgPkgBody.vhd`.